j-lawrence-b1/string-path-search/README.md

 ## Disclaimer regarding the test data:

-The files in the test/data folder were randomly downloaded from publicly available Open Source projects.
-Distributing these materials with string_path_search as test data may or may not be in violation of the applicable licenses.
+The files in the tests/data folder were randomly downloaded from publicly available Open Source projects.
+Distributing these materials with string_path_search may or may not be in violation of the applicable licenses.